jkjoeeekim/Super_Wario/readme.md

     - Create Wario sprite and allow for user input to render movement.

   ## Monday July 12th, 2021
-    - Fix Wario character jumping movement.
     - Create and update readme.md.
+    - Make character side-to-side scrolling and jumping more fluid.